Nant Gwynant: Hafod-y-Llan and the Watkin Path

 Between the two lakes is Hafod-y-Llan (bought by the National Trust in 1998) with the Watkin Path climbing above Afon Cwm Llan to the summit of Snowdon.
 The path passes through South Snowdon Quarry, which was later the intended destination of that never completed narrow gauge railway from Porthmadog.
 The path, which was ceremonially opened on 13 September 1892 by William Ewart Gladstone, the then Prime Minister, was specially constructed for Sir Edward Watkin, railway entrepreneur and Victorian pioneer of the Channel Tunnel for the benefit of guests at The Chalet, his summer retirement home in the woods.

-Craflywn
+Craflwyn

 Another National Trust property in the valley is Craflwyn.
 It stands below the hill of Dinas Emrys to which according to tradition, in retreat with his adviser Myrddin Emrys, came an unhappy Vortigern, the Romano-British King who first encountered the Anglo Saxon immigrants.
 The house is not listed but the gardens are designated Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.